-Deep Sidhu, a 1984-born Punjabi actor from Muktsar district, studied law and practiced for a brief period before he quit the Bar to work in films after winning the Kingfisher Model Hunt award.
+Deep Sidhu, a 1984-born Punjabi actor from Muktsar district, studied law and practised for a brief period before he quit the Bar to work in films after winning the Kingfisher Model Hunt award.
 Though his first movie was Ramta Jogi in 2015, Sidhu became a star with the 2018 movie Jora Das Numbria, in which he played the lead role of a young gangster.
 The success of the sequel of this movie was impacted by the lockdown.

 Deep Sidhu’s political ‘awakening’